openstack/octavia/specs/version0.5/amphora-driver-interface.rst

 This blueprint describes how a driver will interface with the controller.
 It will describe the base class and other classes required.
-It will not describe the REST interface needed to talk to an amphora nor how health information or statistsics are gathered from the amphora.
+It will not describe the REST interface needed to talk to an amphora nor how health information or statistics are gathered from the amphora.

 Problem description